doublesymmetry/react-native-track-player/docs/docs/intro.md

 A fully fledged audio module created for music apps.
 Provides audio playback, external media controls, background mode and more!

-This is a test to see if CI skips the jobs as this is just a docs update.

 ## Features

 * **Lightweight** - Optimized to use the least amount of resources according to your needs